 Alternatively, ask students to collaborate to create a discussion for another group of learners.
 Allocate a topic to each team and ask them to create a thesis and starter claims for the discussion.
 Groups then swap discussions to research the topic and add further claims.
 Both teams will need to actively engage with curriculum content helping to embed the learning in their long-term memories.

-Using Kialo Edu to scaffold active listening
+5. Use Kialo discussions to scaffold active listening

 Most people believe that they are effective listeners, yet people only retain about half of what is said to them.
 Students may appear to hear what you are saying, even listening passively.
 But it’s only when students engage in active listening that true learning can occur.
 This involves taking account of someone else’s ideas, processing them, and responding respectfully.

-Kialo Edu discussions are great for scaffolding active listening skills.
+Kialo discussions are great for scaffolding active listening skills.
 First, ask students to contribute written claims to a discussion and respond to others’ claims.
 Then, use this argument map to lead an oral discussion.

 Having the written claims on hand helps scaffold active listening as students will already be familiar with the ideas.
 During the oral discussion, students will be able to use their active listening skills to develop respectful and well-thought-out responses.